Family and Human Services (BA/BS) Contact Information

 Family and Human Services Major Requirements

-Courses used to fulfill the major requirements must be taken for a letter grade and passed with a grade of C- or better.
+Courses used to fulfill the major requirements must be passed with a letter grade of at least C- or a P* where pass/no pass is the only grading option for the course.

 FHS 213Issues for Children and Families4